 The Natural Bridge Glow Worms

-Unlike Mt Tamborine Glow Worm Caves, the Natural Bridge (sometimes called the natural arch) is a naturally occuring sanctuary for glow worms.
+Unlike Mt Tamborine Glow Worm Caves, the Natural Bridge (sometimes called the natural arch) is a naturally occurring sanctuary for glow worms.
 If you're happy to make the trek through the bush to the Natural Bridge at twilight during the warmer months, you'll be rewarded with a spectacular glow worm display in their natural habitat.

 Natural Bridge or Mt Tamborine Glow Worm Caves?